Ecto-NOX disulfide-thiol exchanger 2: Interactions

-Cell Growth
+Cell growth

 Numerous studies in the 1990s correlated NADH oxidase activity with cell growth.
 Conditions which stimulated cell growth also stimulated NADH oxidase activity and conditions that inhibited cell growth inhibited NADH oxidase activity.
 Further experimental evidence showed that the rate of cell enlargement oscillates within the 24 minute oscillation of ENOX function.
 Maximum cell growth rates correspond to the portion of the ENOX cycle involved in protein dulsulfide bridge formation.
 Theories suggest that ENOX is responsible for the breakup and formation of disulfide bonds in membrane proteins, thus maximum cell growth coincides with maximum protein disulfide interchange activity.

-Role In Disease
+Role in disease

 Cancer

 The cancer associated, drug responsive variant of ENOX, tNOX, arises as a splice variant and is found on the cell surface of human cancers. tNOX exhibits a periodicity of 22 minutes, compared to the native 24 minutes and can be inhibited by a number of anticancer drugs, without affecting the native ENOX.
 These properties of tNOX are being used to develop early detection and intervention mechanisms for human cancers.